ENCODE-DCC/mirna-seq-pipeline/docs/howto.md

 # HOWTO

 Here are concrete instructions for running analyses on different platforms.
 Before following these instructions, make sure you have completed installation and possible account setup detailed in [installation instructions](installation.md).
+These instructions show how to use Cromwell directly.
+Consider running the pipeline using [Caper](https://github.com/ENCODE-DCC/caper) which is more user friendly way.

 # CONTENTS